tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

     ![This is a diagram of an Example Oracle Forms migration to VB.NET windows application.
 On the left, the Oracle Forms Application includes an Oracle server, an Oracle module (Data block and control block), and Oracle Forms (menu module, PL/SQL library module, and object library module).
 On the right, a VB.NET Windows Application includes a VB.NET Windows Application project, which encompasses a menu, and WinForm (Databound Controls, and non-databound controls).
 In addition, below the project are two separate VB.NET Class Library Projects.
 The Oracle Forms PL/SQL Library module points to one, and the Object library module points to the other.
 The Oracle Menu Module points to VB.NET Menu, the Oracle Control block points to Non-databound controls, and the Oracle Data block passes through a DataSet/ DataReader / Command to the Databound controls.
 Between the two columns a SQL Server with ADO.NET connects through DataSet / DataReader / Command to VB.NET Class Library Project.](media/oracle-forms-migration.png "Example Oracle Forms migration to VB.NET windows application")

 2. What should they include in the PoC?
-What should be left out?

     For the POC we should include the following: